2025 Solar Incentives Guide for Northampton, MA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

 Solar incentives are designed to make renewable energy usage more affordable through financial incentives for those who install solar panels on their homes.
 The incentives may include cash back, upfront discounts or credit towards your monthly utility bill.
-Some incentives are offered by the federal government, some by the state of Massachusetts and some by your utility company, county or municipality.
-Some solar incentives you might qualify for are:
+Some incentives are offered by the federal government, some by the state of Massachusetts and some by your specific utility company, county or municipality.
+You might qualify for any of the following types of solar incentives:

-• Net Metering: Net metering becomes relevant once your solar system is up and running.
-If you have a net metering agreement with your Northampton utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some places, this is a dollar-for-dollar credit, while in others you may be refunded a percentage of the value.
+- Net Metering: Net metering becomes relevant once your solar system is up and running.
+If you have a net metering agreement with your Northampton utility company, the company will subtract the value of the excess energy your solar system produces from your utility bill each month.
+In some areas, this is a dollar-for-dollar credit, while in other places you may be refunded a percentage of the value.

 Best Regional Coverage